-Independence Day of Morocco - and their only appearance in Eurovision
+Independence Day of Morocco - and their only appearance at Eurovision

-Morocco first appeared in Eurovision in 1980.
-After Israel’s back to back win in 1978 and 1979, Israel opted out from hosting again in 1980 due to funding issues.
+Morocco first appeared at Eurovision in 1980.
+After Israel’s back-to-back win in 1978 and 1979, Israel opted out from hosting again in 1980 due to funding issues.
 The honour of hosting was bestowed upon The Netherlands with The Hague chosen as the host city.
 The date set for the 1980 Contest fell on Yom HaZikaron, Israel’s military Day of Remembrance.
 This led to Israel's withdrawal from Contest that year.

 More recently a different broadcaster in Morocco, 2M TV, have expressed interested in joining the EBU.
 This could be a new avenue for Morocco’s return to the Contest.